Mastering Emotional Detachment for Better Chess Performance

 This image represents the core concept of mastering emotional detachment in chess, evoking a sense of calm and focus which enhances the article's encouragement of mindfulness during play.

-1. Choose a trigger word — for example, "failure," "blunder," or "patzer."
+1. Choose a trigger word.
+For example, "failure," "blunder," or "patzer."

 2. Set a 60-second timer.